Aidentt17/dashboard/README.md

 code operation:
-- neccersay installments (copy and paste into terminal, then restart computer) pip install streamlit pip install pandas pip install altair
+- neccersay installments (copy and paste into terminal 1 at a time, then restart computer) pip install streamlit pip install pandas pip install altair